ytanay/ultrases/README.md

 ```
 You can always override these defaults when you send the actual emails, of course.

-Keep in mind that the paramaters you give to various methods adhere to the principles in the AWS SDK for Node.
+Keep in mind that the parameters you give to various methods adhere to the principles in the AWS SDK for Node.
 You can pass an array instead of a string for multiple recipients, specify a `ReplyTo` and `ReturnPath` address, specify character encodings, and so on.

 ### Sending a Simple Email
 The basic method for sending email is ```mailer.sendText(email, text, done)``` and it takes (as you can probably see), 3 arguments: